Version 0.4 April 2026

 Every execution environment MUST satisfy the Gatekeeper obligation before proceeding with an attested action.

-Normative: Every execution MUST be preceded by attestation verification as defined in this section.
-An implementation that stores or transmits attestations but does not verify them before execution is non-compliant.
+An implementation that stores or transmits attestations but does not verify them, or that verifies attestations but skips receipt issuance, is non-compliant.

 The Gatekeeper obligation may be satisfied by: